karmab/kcli-plan-samples/openshift4/baremetal/README.md

 ## I want to use virtual masters

-although this is not the primary scope of this repository, you can
+Although this is not the primary scope of this repository, you can

 - make sure that you have proper dns set for the virtual masters.
 The masters need to be named xx-master-$num for openshift install to succeed
 - make sure that you have dhcp entries associated to the virtual masters macs .
 Collect those macs